QuantiModo/quantimodo-sdk-android/README.md

 ```

 ### Step 5.
 Send user data to the QM API
-Here is an example of how to to submit measurement to QuantiModo service for variable "Overall Mood"
+Here is an example of how to submit a measurement to QuantiModo service for variable "Overall Mood"

 ```
 //Variable Category : Mood